TIMELINE-Canada's TMX Group in play

 Feb.
 9 - TMX and the London Stock Exchange announce a $3 billion friendly deal that they characterize as "a merger of equals".

-May 14 - TMX says it has received an approach from a consortium of Canadian banks and funds called the Maple Group.
+May 14 - TMX says it has received an approach from a consortium of Canadian banks and funds called Maple Group Acquisition Corp.
 LSE says it remains committed to the deal.
-Maple submits its formal bid the following day and says its C$3.6 billion proposal offers a 24 percent premium on the LSE's deal.
+Maple submits its formal bid the following day and says its C$3.6 billion proposal offers shareholders a 24 percent premium on the LSE deal.

 May 20 - TMX rejects Maple's bid and asks its shareholders to support the LSE plan.